 For more than a decade, Prevention Institute has facilitated PreventConnect, a national project run by the California Coalition Against Sexual Assault.
 PreventConnect uses online media to create a vibrant community of practice for preventing sexual assault and relationship violence.
 The web conferences facilitated by Prevention Institute consistently draw hundreds of practitioners.
-Browse the web conference recordings and see the announcement for the 2016 series.

 Sexual Violence and the Spectrum of Prevention, on developing comprehensive strategies that prevent sexual violence and change norms so they promote safety, respect and equality.
 Visit Tools for more on the Spectrum of Prevention tool.